DavidDuwaer/globol/README.md

 ```

 # How to use
 This library consists of a few key datatypes.
 The library provides plenty of methods to convert between instantiations of them.

-## Representations of points in time
+The following are the most important datatypes, the ones that you should know of.

 ### Instant
 This is a moment in physical time.
+### LocalDateTime
+A date with a time, e.g. `2020-01-20T19:34`
+### LocalDate
+A date, e.g. `2020-01-20`
+### LocalTime
+A time, e.g. `08:34:00.000`
 ### ZonedDateTime
-A date, with a time, and a timezone.
-Together, these three correspond with a moment in physical time.
-Unlike `Instant`, however, this object carries information in it in which timezone it is represented.
+A datetime with a zone offset, e.g. `2020-01-20T19:34Z+01`.
+Because it has an offset, it points to an unambiguous point in physical time, like Instant.
+Unlike `Instant`, however, this object cares about how the datetime is *represented*.
 For example: there can be a `ZonedDateTime` `2020-01-20T19:00Z+01` and a `ZonedDateTime` `2020-01-20T18:00Z+00`.
 They both correspond to the same moment in physical time, i.e. the same `Instant`, but they are two distinct `ZonedDateTimes`.
-### LocalDateTime
-### LocalTime

-## Other import types
 ### Duration
-### ZoneId
+A fixed length of physical time.
-### ZoneOffset
+### ZoneId & ZoneOffset
+These represent timezones.
+The difference between ZoneId and ZoneOffset is as follows: ZoneId represents something like `Europe/Amsterdam`, which can have a `ZoneOffset` of +1 in the winter and +2 in the summer.

 # Feedback